Freeboard/thingproxy/README.md

 ### why?

 Dashboards created with freeboard normally access APIs directly from ajax calls from javascript.
-Many API providers do not provide the proper CORS headers, or don't support HTTPS— thing proxy is provided to overcome these limitations.
+Many API providers do not provide the proper CORS headers, or don't support HTTPS— thingproxy is provided to overcome these limitations.

 ### how?